alump/Notify/README.md

-# Notity Add-on for Vaadin
+# Notity Add-on for Vaadin 8

-Notify add-on gives server side API to Notification and  Vibrate APIs on client side.
+Notify add-on offer new HTML5 ways to notify users when events happens on web application.
+It uses Notification and Vibrate APIs on client side.

-Notification API allows to show notifications on devices even when browser window with your page is not visible.
+Class Notify can be used to show Notifications.
+It's named this way to avoid conflicts with Vaadin's own Notification class.

-Vibration API allows to vibrate the device.
+Class Vibrate can be used to ask to vibrate the device.
+For Vaadin 7 vibrate API can use used with Vibrate add-on.
+This add-on is replacement for Vibrate add-on for Vaadin 8.

 ## Online demo